Skip to main content

 Texas Statute of Limitations

-Premises Liability Accidents in Kyle
+Premises Liability Cases in Kyle

-High-risk accident areas in Kyle include I-35 through Kyle (heavy congestion during commute hours), FM 150 and I-35 interchange, Kyle Crossing and I-35 frontage roads, FM 1626 corridor to Buda.
-If you have been injured in a premises liability accident near any of these locations, our attorneys can help.
+High-risk areas in Kyle include I-35 through Kyle (heavy congestion during commute hours), FM 150 and I-35 interchange, Kyle Crossing and I-35 frontage roads, FM 1626 corridor to Buda.
+If you have been injured near any of these locations, our attorneys can help.

 • Kyle sits along the I-35 corridor between Austin and San Marcos, making it a major commuter city with heavy daily traffic